by Tom Russell April 16, 2025

 Russia - Hemp is illegal to cultivate and sell here.
 Some people do try and sell CBD products, but it is considered illegal.

-Singapore – Currently CBD still falls under their zero-tolerance policy for illegal drugs, but they are exploring the possibilities of CBD, so this may change.
+Singapore - Currently, CBD still falls under their zero-tolerance policy for illegal drugs, but they are exploring the possibilities of CBD, so this may change.

 South Korea - Here, CBD is only legal for medical purposes from a shortlist of approved drugs.

 While flying with CBD requires extra preparation and research, it is still worth doing.
-Not only will you be able to access your favourite CBD oil on your journey, but you will be raising awareness of the difficulties faced by CBD consumers globally.
+Not only will you be able to access your favourite CBD oil on your journey, but you will also be raising awareness of the difficulties faced by CBD consumers globally.
 The more people you speak to about CBD, the more companies, airports and airlines will see the need to update their policies.

 Comments will be approved before showing up.